PhilipOyelegbin/backend/markdown-note-taking/README.md

   ```

 ## Example
-Here's an example of how to use the Number Guessing CLI Game:
+Here's an example of how to use the Markdown Note-taking App:

 ```bash
 # Add an expense